 New York Attorneys Help Workers Hold Employers Responsible for Gender Discrimination

-Gender discrimination lawyers at Leeds Brown Law, P.C. negotiate and litigate sex discrimination claims for clients in New York including New York City, Long Island and the entire metropolitan area.
+Our gender discrimination lawyers negotiate and litigate sex discrimination claims for clients in New York including New York City, Long Island and the entire metropolitan area.
 Our clients face discriminatory treatment at their jobs because of things like their gender, gender identity or pregnancy.
 Some are sexually harassed by their managers or bosses, making life at work unbearable.
 Others lose job or promotion opportunities to less qualified individuals in retaliation for trying to assert their rights.
 We understand that employment discrimination takes on many different forms and that it can happen to male and female employees.
 Laws protect both men and women from sex discrimination and, in New York, individuals who identify as transgender also receive protection from discrimination in the workplace.

 Employment discrimination based on gender or sex is unlawful.
 When unequal treatment or sex harassment makes it difficult or frightening to go to work each day, or causes you to suffer negative employment consequences, you may want to consider speaking with an employment discrimination lawyer in New York who can help you understand your rights.

 You may learn that you are entitled to file a sex discrimination claim against your employer and to recover monetary damages for the emotional and financial injuries you have suffered because of the discriminatory behavior.
-At Leeds Brown, our attorneys protect the rights of employees, understand the complexities of workplace discrimination claims, and have the skill and dedication to help you prove your case against the responsible party.
+Our attorneys protect the rights of employees, understand the complexities of workplace discrimination claims, and have the skill and dedication to help you prove your case against the responsible party.

 What is Gender Discrimination?